gatsbyjs/gatsby/README.md

    So to see your new page, restart `gatsby develop` and then refresh your browser.
 7. Build your site `gatsby build`.
 The site is built to the `/public` directory.
-Serve the site by going into the public directory and typing `python -m SimpleHTTPServer`
+Test that the build worked by running `gatsby serve-build` which serves the contents of the `/public` directory.

 ## How Gatsby works